Lackoftactics/facebook_data_analyzer/README.md

 - DateTime.parse      (18%)
 - doc.at_css(.thread) (11%)

-Even with the bottlenecks, speed is now equivalent to the original version.
-The future version that uses the Parallel library should increase speed to the point where the above slowdowns are negligible.
+Even with the bottlenecks, speed (without Parallel) is now equivalent to the original version.

+Currently, Parallel makes the analysis take longer.
+I've left the code to support processing Messages using threads, but have disabled it.

+## README from forked project -> [here](https://github.com/Lackoftactics/facebook_data_analyzer)
 Facebook data analyzer as seen on [I analyzed my facebook data and it's story of shyness, loneliness, and change](https://medium.com/@przemek_/i-analyzed-my-facebook-data-and-its-story-of-shyness-loneliness-and-change-7f4e0ec3a952)

 Analyze facebook copy of your data.
 Download zip file from facebook and get info about friends ranking by message, vocabulary,  contacts, friends added statistics and more.